 Admission to the program is determined after review of the above materials.
-The following guidelines will be used to determine admittance:
+The following will be used to guide admission decisions:

-- Applicants should have maintained a GPA of 2.7 in undergraduate studies. - Applicants should demonstrate leadership and service experience in addition to receiving their undergraduate degree. - The letter of recommendation should demonstrate that the candidate has been or can be a servant leader.
+- A minimum grade point average (GPA) of 2.7 in undergraduate studies. - Demonstration of leadership and service experience in addition to their undergraduate studies. - Strong recommendations highlighting the candidate's actual or potential gifts for servant leadership.